tdongsi/tdongsi.github.io/source/_posts/SQL/2016-04-23-sql-unit-data-parity.markdown

 Instead, we should create a new class `NewTestHandler` that implements TestStrategy interface to handle the new POJO and create a new test runner that uses the new TestStrategy (Strategy pattern).

 The implementation of the new test block handler is NOT really complex, thanks to modular design of SQL Test Runner.
-We only need to extract two projections from `NameQueryEqual`'s attributes, generate two `EXCEPT` queries for those two projections (with some `LIMIT` clauses), and create two  `NameQueryExpected` POJOs for those test queries.
+We only need to extract two projections from `NameQueryEqual`'s attributes, generate two `EXCEPT`-based queries for those two projections (with `LIMIT` clauses), and create two  `NameQueryExpected` POJOs for those test queries.
 Since we already have a TestHanlder class that can run and verify those `NameQueryExpected` objects, we only need to include a TestHandler object into the `NewTestHandler` class and delegate handling `NameQueryExpected` objects to it.
 Note that this approach is recommended over subclassing `TestHandler` to include new code for handling the new `NameQueryEqual` POJO (i.e., "composition over inheritance").